bumohd90/hello-world/README.md

                      mapped into positive (ratings 4 & 5) and negative (ratings 1 & 2).
 No nuetral reviews are included.
                      The dataset consists of *93700* reviews; *46850* for each positive and negative classes.

+   - balanced-reviews.csv: same as above dataset but using the CSV format.

 - unbalanced-reviews.tsv: the whole dataset of *492,457* reviews.
 The format of each review record is:

                      rating<TAB>sentiment<TAB>review_id<TAB>hotel_id<TAB>user_id<TAB>no_nights<TAB>review